 Just 50 years ago scientific journals dismissed Manuka honey as a “worthless and harmful substance”.
 In fact, few researchers were willing to take it seriously due to a belief that honey was merely an alternative medicine.
 Within the past few years however, new evidence has been turning opinions.
-Recently, Manuka honey been shown to posses benefits from helping wounds heal to fighting plaque and treating skin disease.
+Recently, Manuka honey has been shown to posses benefits for wound treatment, to dental hygiene and skin care.

 What is Manuka honey?
 How does it work?